mlurch/startup/README.md

 ### CSS: Responsive Display
 <p> I learned that there are several rather difficult elements to making CSS responsive to display size.
 Of course a very important part is the metadata head that can be included in the HTML, <b> meta name="viewport" content="width=device-width,initial-scale=1" </b> Additionally, the display in CSS can be changed to grid or flex or float to accomplish all sort of different things. </p>

+### StartUp HTML
+<p> I learned the importance of flexibility in changing previous plans.
+I also learned the importance of creating visuals in helping to streamline and improve your coding process.
+The great thing about HTML is how easy it is to change things around and create the skeleton of what you want your work to be.
+This skeleton is also helpful for visualizing and implementing better code and design. </p>